-1.2 Agency Boards/ Steering Committees
+1.2 Agency Boards

-This section contains standards related to the organization and function of Boards of Directors, and to conflict of interest.
+This section contains standards related to the organization and function of boards of directors, and to conflict of interest.

 The board of directors is independently incorporated as the legal entity with authority to govern the agency.
 The board is ultimately responsible for the operations and management of the agency.
 The by-laws provide a framework within which the board meets its management obligations to develop internal policies in matters such as finances and budgeting, fundraising, personnel management, program development and public relations.
-The board involves the program director and staff in the planning and development of services and programs.
+The board involves the agency director and staff in the planning and development of services and programs.